sylynder/Slice-Library/README.md

 ### Slice & JavaScript Frameworks

-Since many JavaScript frameworks also use "curly" braces to indicate a given expression should be displayed in the browser, you may use the `@` symbol to inform the Slice-Library rendering engine an expression should remain untouched.
+Since many JavaScript frameworks also use "curly" braces to indicate a given expression should be displayed in the browser, you may use the `@` symbol to inform the Plates rendering engine an expression should remain untouched.
 For example:

 ```html
 <h1>Slice Library</h1>